-- O Have the right to refuse to carry anyone not wearing a face covering, unless the person is exempt. - Communicate the requirement in transit vehicles and facilities noting the state requirement for face coverings for transit customers and employees. - Or equire employees to adhere to face covering requirements.
+- Remind passengers of the face covering requirements. - Have the right to refuse to carry anyone not wearing a face covering, unless the person is exempt. - Communicate the requirement in transit vehicles and facilities noting the state requirement for face coverings for transit customers and employees. - Require employees to adhere to face covering requirements.

-- - Optionally, as a de-escalation technique, provide or make available face-coverings, as capabilities allow, at defined locations (from staff or for sale such as vending machines). - Consider other de-escalation techniques and inform operators of their options, such as dealing with face coverings in a similar manner as fare payment.
+- Develop, implement and communicate to employees a process for equitable face-covering compliance strategies.
+At a minimum, to protect bus operators or others in direct contact with public, provide de-escalation options and support if conflict ensues. - Optionally, as a de-escalation technique, provide or make available face-coverings, as capabilities allow, at defined locations (from staff or for sale such as vending machines). - Consider other de-escalation techniques and inform operators of their options, such as dealing with face coverings in a similar manner as fare payment.